tujoworker/prettier-plugin-rational-order/README.md

 You may guessed it, you need [prettier](https://prettier.io) installed as well.

-### Mono-repo and workspaces

-You may install this plugin in to the root `package.json` in order to let your code editor pick up this plugin.

 ## What is rational styling order?

-It will sort your styles in these groups:
+It will sort your styles in these groups, including whitespaces:

 1. Positioning
 2. Box Model